davidkhala/ETL/dbt/snapshot.md

   - make it very difficult to drop a snapshot unless you really want to.
 - Limit the amount of transformation in your query.
   - If you apply business logic in a snapshot query, and this logic changes in the future, it can be impossible to apply the change in logic to your snapshots.
+- Use only one `target_schema` for snapshots, not environment-aware by default.
+  - In this way, snapshot tables are more similar to source data than they are to proper dbt models.
+  - In case this doesn't work, see [work around](https://discourse.getdbt.com/t/using-dynamic-schemas-for-snapshots/1070)